theislab/hadge/docs/source/index.md

 Before running the donor-matching preocess, the pipeline merges the results of hashing and genetic demultiplexing tools into `classification_all_genetic_and_hash.csv` and `assignment_all_genetic_and_hash.csv` in the `$projectDir/$params.outdir/$params.mode/summary` folder.

-The output of the donor-matching process can be found in the folder `donor_match`, check [output.md](https://github.com/theislab/hagen/blob/main/docs/output.md) for more details.
+The output of the donor-matching process can be found in the folder `donor_match`, check [](output) for more details.

-## Documentation

-The hagen pipeline comes with documentation about the pipeline: [usage](https://github.com/theislab/hagen/blob/main/docs/usage.md) and [output](https://github.com/theislab/hagen/blob/main/docs/output.md).

 ```{toctree}
 :caption: 'Contents:'